Float tanks in Perth, providing true sensory deprivation

 The water is heated to body temperature, making it hard to feel where your skin ends and the water meets.

 Floating in this unique environment can be a very personal and introspective journey,

 And the experience will be different for every individual,

-Be prepared for these feelings to follow you around all day, if not your whole week, and beyond!
+Be prepared for the post float feelings to follow you around all day, if not your whole week, and beyond!

 What benefits can I expect from being in a float tank?

-There are boundless benefits and experiences involved with floating, here are just a few;
+There are boundless benefits and experiences involved with floating, because deep relaxation can help us in so many ways.
+Here are just a few;

 Eases pain from muscle strains, arthritis, migraines & general soreness etc